Henri Matisse

 1905

-His intense use of color at the Salon d'Automne caused a sensation, leading to the birth of "Fauvism."
+His intense use of color at the Salon d'Automne creates a stir, leading to the birth of "Fauvism."

 1908